glibaniosr/orca-bashtools/README.md

 # ORCA_run

-ORCA_run is a shell/bash script to help users run electronic structure calculations with ORCA software developed and maintained by prof. Frank Neese and coworkers at Max Planck Institute for Chemical Energy Conversion.
+orca_run is a shell/bash script to help users run electronic structure calculations with ORCA software developed and maintained by prof. Frank Neese and coworkers at Max Planck Institute for Chemical Energy Conversion.

 It's official website can be acessed at: **https://orcaforum.kofo.mpg.de**